 It is easier to clean dig boxes that are made of plastic as you do not have to change them.
 Still, you need to do spot cleaning every day to avoid the breeding of bacteria on the substrate.

-Change the substrate every month as the dig box is a high-touch area of the enclosure and your beardie might have dragged its poop or remnants of its food inside it.
+Change the substrate every month as the dig box is a high-touch area of the enclosure and your beardie might have dragged its poop or remnants of its

 As for the box itself, you can deep clean it every 2 weeks.
 You should wash it with water and soap.
 You can just use a regular dishwashing soap but make sure to rinse it thoroughly.